 Dex, on the other hand, had managed to leave the working life that the vast majority of people shared, where not only income but health care, housing and security were all tied to employment.
 People’s employment contracts dictated where and in what conditions they lived and what kind of legal protection they could enjoy.
 If an employer was unconcerned about a particular issue, people had nowhere to turn for protection or security.
 Nowhere except to people like Dex.

 Like what you read?
-Buy the book in print, ebook or audio in March 2012.
+Buy the book in print, ebook or audio.